na-na-hi/renget/archive/elysianrealm.md

 Priority | Signet | Details
 ------ | ------ | ------
-1st | Mobius1 | Both TDMs, vulnerability are the key choices; recommended to pick all enhanced 2nd | Griseo1 | Red Yellow Blue Grey are the key choices; recommended to pick all enhanced, prioritise orange 2nd | Kalpas1 | Both damage boosts, HP cap up, vulnerability are the key choices, unlock nexus (use BR at shop to reduce HP) 2nd | Pardofelis1 | Both damage boosts, HP SP cap up are the key choices, unlock nexus Optional | Sakura1 | Vulnerability, TDM, evasion+1 are the key choices , don't need nexus; can also pick Eden starting SP to speed up rotation
+1st | Mobius1 | Both TDMs, vulnerability are the key choices; recommended to pick all enhanced 2nd | Su2 | Both combo boosts, vulnerability, TDM are the key choices, unlock nexus 2nd | Griseo1 | Red Yellow Grey are the key choices, unlock nexus 2nd | Kalpas1 | Both damage boosts, HP cap up are the key choices, don't need nexus 2nd | Pardofelis1 | Both damage boosts, HP SP cap up are the key choices, unlock nexus ; can also pick Eden starting SP to speed up rotations, Sakura vulnerability, TDM as reinforcement

+!!! info Recommended to only attempt with signature gear, recommended to swap sigil on 6F, roll Infinity on 7F; not recommended to take Kalpas then reduce hp before 12F

 #->Infinite Ouroboros<-
 ->![iovalk1](https://i.imgur.com/mqSArIM.png)<-